6-9 Classroom Information

-Dismissal: A teacher will open the classroom door to greet you from 3:15-3:30.
+A teacher will open the classroom door to release children to you between 3:15 and 3:30.
 Please wait outside the door as a teacher calls your child to clean up, gather their things, and come to meet you.
-IF YOUR CHILD GOES TO AFTERCARE, make sure you have enrolled them through the office and an Aftercare staff member will collect them from the classroom.
-IF YOU HAVE NOT PICKED UP YOUR CHILD BY 3:30, they will be walked to the office in the main building to wait and the BMS Late Pick-up Policy will apply (including possible fees).
+Children who are enrolled in Aftercare will be picked up in the classroom by an Aftercare teacher.
+Children who have not been picked up by 3:30 will be walked to the office in the main building to wait and the BMS Late Pick-up Policy will apply (including possible fees).

-Third graders and their families are honored in a graduation ceremony at 2pm on the last day of school.
-Third graders will prepare speeches and the ceremony will be followed with a cake and punch reception.
+Third graders and their families are honored in a graduation ceremony at the end of the school year.
+Third graders will prepare speeches and the ceremony will be followed with a reception.

-Once each week, your child will have a “language circle meeting” with their language circle teacher, in which they have reading and language lessons and practice.
+Your child will have a weekly “language circle meeting” with their language circle teacher, in which they will have shared reading books, language lessons and reading practice.
 The following day they will have a language circle follow-up assignment.
-Your child’s language circle teacher may be different than their sign-in teacher, and usually remains the same all year.
-Spelling words are assigned by their language circle teacher based on their group (see spelling word customs).
+Your child’s language circle teacher will often be different from their sign-in teacher, and will usually remain the same throughout the year.
+Spelling words are assigned weekly and tests are administered on Fridays.

-Please make sure your child is either signed up for school lunches through the BMS website or brings a packed nutritious, balanced lunch from home.
-For home lunches and any other food items, please remember that we are a NUT-FREE campus due to life-threatening allergies in the community.
-We will also provide a healthy snack each day.
+Please make sure your child is signed up for school lunches through the BMS website or brings a packed nutritious, balanced lunch from home.
+For home lunches and any other food items, please remember that we are a nut-free campus due to life-threatening allergies in the community.
+We will also provide a healthy snack each morning.
 In addition to filling out the forms in the registration information, please let a teacher know directly if your child has allergies.